Boolean-like algebras of finite dimension: Abstract

 \section{Abstract}

-We introduce Boolean-like algebras of dimension $n$ ($n\mathrm{BA}$) having $n$ constants $\e_1,\dots,\e_n$, and an $(n+1)$-ary operation $q$ (a ``generalised if-then-else'') that induces a decomposition of the algebra into $n$ factors through the so-called $n$-central elements.
+We continue the investigation, initiated in \cite{SBLP}, of Boolean-like algebras of dimension $n$ ($n\mathrm{BA}$s), algebras having $n$ constants $\e_1,\dots,\e_n$, and an $(n+1)$-ary operation $q$ (a ``generalised if-then-else'') that induces a decomposition of the algebra into $n$ factors through the so-called $n$-central elements.
 Varieties of $n\mathrm{BA}$s share many remarkable properties with the variety of Boolean algebras and with primal varieties.
-Exploiting the concept of central element, we extend the notion of Boolean power to that of semiring power and we prove two representation theorems: (i) Any pure $n\mathrm{BA}$ is isomorphic to the algebra of $n$-central elements of a Boolean vector space; (ii) Any member of a variety of $n$BAs with one generator is isomorphic to a Boolean power of this generator.
-This gives a new proof of Foster's theorem on primal varieties.
-The $n\mathrm{BA}$s provide the algebraic framework for generalising the classical propositional calculus to the case of $n$ - perfectly symmetric - truth-values.
-Every finite-valued tabular logic can be embedded into such an $n$-valued propositional logic, $n\mathrm{CL}$, and this embedding preserves validity.
-We define a confluent and terminating first-order rewriting system for deciding validity in $n\mathrm{CL}$, and, via the embeddings, in all the finite tabular logics.
+Putting to good use the concept of a central element, we extend the Boolean power construction to that of a semiring power and we prove two representation theorems: (i) Any pure $n\mathrm{BA}$ is isomorphic to the algebra of $n$-central elements of a Boolean vector space; (ii) Any member of a variety of $n$BAs with one generator is isomorphic to a Boolean power of this generator.
+This yields a new proof of Foster's theorem on primal varieties.